fhabib229/fhabib229.github.io/src/pages/about.md

 ## Hi there

 My name is Faris Habib.
-I've recently completed a 9 month, intense, software engineering immersive with Hack Reactor, based in San Francisco.
+I’ve been coding for 2-3 years and recently I completed a 9 month, intense, software engineering immersive with Hack Reactor, based in San Francisco.

-I love the process of solving problems by embracing innovation.
-When components come together and an application begins to take shape, seeing the product take huge leaps forward is a thrill.
+I love the process of solving problems by coming up with new innovations.
+I also enjoy coding for how you can virtually anything without needing to worry about the cost of replication.

 Currently I live in Seattle, Washington, a city where there are never too many mountains to explore.
 In the fall I'm planning to move down to Los Angeles, California.